Near-extremal hydrodynamics and the holographic product formula: The product formula

 with $\mathcal{K}(\vec{k})$ non-zero.
 Note that here it is important that the IR correlator is actually free of zeroes\footnote{Since the IR correlator can be computed from the $z\to\infty$ limit of the fluctuation equation \eqref{pf2b} (see appendix \ref{sec::AppA}), it is clear that if $G_{12}$ obeys the no-zeroes conditions, then so does $\GG_{12}$.}.
 Then, if $\omega$ is such that for all IR modes $|\omega-\omega_n^{\text{IR}}|/T\gg r_eT$ (including in particular physical energies $\omega\in\mathbb{R}$), then the product over the soft poles can be approximated in the near-extremal limit by

 Substituting into \eqref{neh4}, and defining $\tilde{\g}_e(\o,\vec{k})\equiv \g_e(\o,\vec{k})/\mathcal{K}(\vec{k})$, makes the low-energy correlator directly appear in the expression of $G_{12}$

 which is valid for all $\omega$ outside small disks of radius of order $\OO(r_e T)$ around the IR poles.
-The generalized susceptibility $\tilde{\gamma}_e(\omega,\vec{k})$ is analytic in $\omega$ in the near-extremal hydrodynamic regime \eqref{neh1}.
+The generalized susceptibility $\tilde{\gamma}_e(\omega,\vec{k})$ is analytic in the near-extremal hydrodynamic regime \eqref{neh1}.

 In the general near-extremal regime \eqref{neh1}, $\GG_{12}(\o,\vec{k})$ is the two sided correlator in the IR CFT$_{p-1}$ at finite temperature.
 This makes equation \eqref{neh6} particularly useful in the case of $p = 2$ and 3, since the general expression of thermal two-point functions is known for one-dimensional and two-dimensional CFT's (see e.g. \cite{Faulkner:2009wj} and \cite{Dodelson:2023vrw,Son:2002sd}).
-In these cases, the soft factor \eqref{neh5b} can therefore be expressed at leading order in $r_e T$ in an exact analytic form (up to a $\vec{k}$-dependent factor), including for energies $|\o|\lesssim T$.
+In these cases, the soft factor \eqref{neh5b} can therefore be expressed at leading order in $r_e T$ in a closed form (up to a $\vec{k}$-dependent factor), including for energies $|\o|\lesssim T$.

 This concludes the general presentation of the near-extremal hydrodynamic product formula.
 The next section discusses some concrete examples.